ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 For more information about all of the parameters that are available for this command, see [ibmcloud iam authorization-policy-create](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_authorization_policy_create).

-## Creating service-to-service authorization for cross-regional replication from the CLI
+## Creating service-to-service authorization for cross-region replication from the CLI
 {: #file-s2s-auth-replication-cli}
 {: cli}